Introducing some of my favorite bespoke creations commissioned for special occasions:

 1. 3-piece bridal suit

 A 3-piece bridal suit consisting of a tailored jacket, camisole and cigarette pants cut in a red-and-black floral brocade from Italy.
 To create this suit, the client and I first had a design consultation about color, silhouette and material.
-Based on her personal style, I sourced for different fabric options before we decided on this brocade.
+Based on her personal style and her idea of a bold but contemporary brocade pattern, I sourced for this exclusive brocade.
 I took her measurements and based on those specs, created a first prototype.
 After some initial alterations, a second prototype and fitting were arranged before a final paper pattern was drafted.
 As a fully bespoke suit is centered around fit and fabrication, subtle yet precise details like length had to be adjusted before the final suit was complete.

 2. Wedding Cheongsam